 For instance, front-end developers used to spend hours creating images to produce rounded corners on the web.
 Now this can be accomplished in with one line of CSS code.
 When programmers recognize problems that are solved over and over, they create reusable libraries and frameworks that can radically improve the speed and reliability of software construction.
 Programmers are so fanatical about improving the state of their work that they often join world-wide communities of volunteers to build and maintain software that eliminates programming work.

 If programming keeps getting “easier” then why isn’t there less demand for software developers?
 Because as creating software gets more efficient, we find new uses for it and tackle new problems that were too hard and too expensive to do before.
-Now we have autonomous vehicles and too many online social networks.
+Now we’re building autonomous vehicles and too many online social networks.

 If Computers Could Program